szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 If it asks questions about keeping the current version of various configuration files, you can usually just press ENTER.
 At this point this does not really matter.

-Once the upgrade has finished it is recommended to <b>reboot</b> the system.
-Type in <b>reboot</b>.
+Once the upgrade has finished it is recommended to **reboot** the system.
+Type in **reboot**.
 As the machine restarts this will disconnect you and you will need to connect to it via ssh (putty) again, after some time.
 (Maybe 30 sec?).
 Remember, you have changed the password!

 <h2 id="aptitude">Installing packages</h2>

 As I mentioned every Linux distribution, and so Ubuntu too, comes with a lot of packages.
 Some of them are installed by default.
 Others need to be installed manually.
-Usually the way to install a package is to type <b>aptitude install package-name</b>.
+Usually the way to install a package is to type **aptitude install package-name**.
 We will need a few of them so we type:

 ```